-The Cathedral of San Lorenzo, dedicated to Saint Lawrence, deacon in the service of Pope Sixtus II, martyred in Rome in the year 258, is part of an architectural complex that, taken as a whole, is called the island of San Lorenzo or the castle of San Lorenzo.
+The cathedral is dedicated to Saint Lawrence, deacon in the service of Pope Sixtus II, martyred in Rome in the year 258.
+The church is part of a larger architectural complex which, taken as a whole, is known as the Island of San Lorenzo or the Castle of San Lorenzo.

-A church was initially built in the 9th century on the ancient forum of the Etruscan city.
-It was then rebuilt between the 11th and the 12th century, to house the remains of the bishop Ercolano, martyred at the time of the Ostrogoths invasion, in the 6th century.
+The church was rebuilt later, between the 11th and the 12th centuries, to house the remains of the bishop Ercolano, martyred during the Ostrogoth invasion, in the 6th century.

-In 1300, the church was expanded, under the supervision of the benedictine monk Bevignate.
-A considerable time has passed between the planning and the completion of the work, two centuries later, in 1507.
+At the beginning of the 14th century, the church was expanded under the supervision of the Benedictine monk Bevignate of Cingoli.
+A considerable time passed between the planning and the completion of the works, two centuries later, in 1507.

-In the second half of the nineteenth century, by the will of Cardinal Gioacchino Pecci, then bishop of Perugia and future pontiff, the cathedral received a neo-gothic appearance – the structure preserved to this day.
+In the second half of the 19th century, by the will of Cardinal Gioacchino Pecci, then bishop of Perugia and future pontiff, the cathedral received a Neo-Gothic appearance, which was preserved to this day.

-The architectural complex includes the Church, the Braccio Loggia and the Old Seminary, which was one of the first after the Council of Trent.
+The architectural complex includes the Cathedral of Saint Lawrence, Loggia di Braccio – the loggia commissioned by Braccio da Montone in 1423, and the Old Seminary, which was one of the first seminary created after the Council of Trent.

-The church is built with cross vaults divided into three naves of the same height (24.90 meters), but of different width (the central one is double than the lateral ones), marked by ten octagonal pillars.
+Inside, the church has three naves with cross vaults, divided by large octagonal pillars.
+The naves have the same height (24.90 meters) but different width – the central one is double than the lateral ones.

-The slow construction is reflected in the lack of works of art from the 14th and early 15th centuries.
-Of subsequent periods, of particular interest is the painting of Berto di Giovanni, which depicts the city before the construction of the Rocca Paolina.
-Significant works are the Martyrdom of San Sebastiano by Orazio Alfani, the Stoning of San Stefano painted by Giovanni Baglione, the Deposition by Federico Barocci, and the monumental painting of the Madonna among the saints Agostino, Francesco and Domenico, by Giovanni Antonio Scaramuccia.
+Other significant works are the Martyrdom of San Sebastiano by Orazio Alfani, the Stoning of San Stefano painted by Giovanni Baglione, the Deposition by Federico Barocci, and the monumental painting of the Madonna among Saints Agostino, Francesco and Domenico, by Giovanni Antonio Scaramuccia.

-The new millennium was inaugurated with a stained glass window by Nello Palloni, dedicated to the great jubilee of 2000, and a bronze door with high-reliefs by the sculptor Artemio Giovagnoni.
+The new millennium was inaugurated with a stained glass window by Nello Palloni, dedicated to the great Jubilee of 2000, and by a bronze door with high-reliefs by the sculptor Artemio Giovagnoni.

 HOW TO GET THERE